At a Glance

 With a resource stewardship plan in hand, Colorado Parks and Wildlife is well-equipped to protect and enhance its diverse collection of natural resources into the future.

 Colorado State Forest State Park encompasses 71,000 acres in the Medicine Bow Mountains of northern Colorado.
-Consisting of forest, jagged peaks, alpine lakes and widely varying terrain, the park itself is a treasure trove of natural resources.
+Consisting of forest, jagged peaks, alpine lakes and widely varying terrain, the park is a treasure trove of natural resources.

 Recognizing that the maintenance and protection of these resources would require a clear understanding of the park’s ecosystems, Colorado Parks and Wildlife turned to Biohabitats to conduct research and field studies on a representative area comprising 6,800 acres.
 Ecosystems targeted for the study included streams and riparian areas, alpine lakes and meadows, conifer and aspen forests, and rare montane sand dunes.